Constant-roll inflation and primordial black holes within Barrow entropic framework: Primordial black holes

 Eq.~(\ref{Meva}) shows the evolution of the evaporation mass of PBHs with respect to $t/t_{eva}$.
-The evaporation mass decreasing as $t$ approaches to $t_{eva}$ and becomes $0$ for $t=t_{eva}$, which indicates PBHs evaporate completely.
-The evolution of $M_{eva}/M_{i}$ as the functions of $t/t_{eva}$ is plotted in the left panel of Fig.~(\ref{Fig2}), which is also given in Ref.~\cite{Bourakadi2023}.
+The evaporation mass decreases as $t$ approaches to $t_{eva}$ and becomes $0$ for $t=t_{eva}$, which indicates PBHs evaporate completely.
+The evolution of $M_{eva}/M_{i}$ as the functions of $t/t_{eva}$ is plotted in the left panel of Fig.~(\ref{Fig7}), which is also given in Ref.~\cite{Bourakadi2023}.
 So, the Hawking evaporation time scale $t_{eva}$ determines the evaporation time of PBHs.
 According to Eq.~(\ref{teva}), we can find that $t_{eva}$ increases with the increase of $M_{i}$ and decreases with the increase of $\alpha_{s}$.
-In the right panel of Fig.~(\ref{Fig2}), by considering the evaporation time $t_{eva}$ as a function of the initial mass of PBHs $M_{i}$, we have plotted the relation between $t_{eva}$ and $M_{i}$.
+In the right panel of Fig.~(\ref{Fig7}), by considering the evaporation time $t_{eva}$ as a function of the initial mass of PBHs $M_{i}$, we have plotted the relation between $t_{eva}$ and $M_{i}$.
 The red dashed line in this figure represents the current age of the universe.
-This figure shows that the PBHs need more time to achieve a complete evaporation with the increase of the initial mass, and it needs a evaporation time longer than the age of the universe when the initial mass is larger than $5 \times 10^{11}kg$, which is shown in Ref.~\cite{Page1976}.
-For $\alpha_{s} \sim 10^{-4}$~\cite{Page1976a, Jamil2011}, we can write $t_{eva}$ as \beq t_{eva} \sim 10^{-17} M^{3}_{i}. \eeq
+This figure shows that the PBHs need more time to achieve a complete evaporation with the increase of the initial mass, and it needs an evaporation time longer than the age of the universe when the initial mass is larger than $5 \times 10^{11}kg$, which is shown in Ref.~\cite{Page1976}.
+For $\alpha_{s} \sim 10^{-4}$~\cite{Page1976a, Jamil2011}, we can write $t_{eva}$ as \beq t_{eva} \sim 10^{-17} M^{3}_{i}. \eeq For the initial mass equal to the peak mass of PBHs $M_{i}=1.1 \times 10^{-12} M_{\odot}=2.2 \times 10^{18}kg$, the evaporation time $t_{eva}$ is nearly $10^{38}s$, which is much larger than the age of the universe.
+So, in these models, PBHs have not evaporated completely at the present time.